jamestthompson3/spooky/README.md

 ## Usage

-After compiling the source code, just add the executable to your path and run `spooky`
+After compiling the source code, just add the executable to your path and run `spooky` Alternatively, you could use `nimble` to compile and install spooky.

 ## Config files